uclaacm/hack-tooling-series/session-4-latex/README.md

 There are a whole lot more cool packages and functionality of LaTeX waiting to be discovered.
 When you think of something, just Google and see if there is already a package there to support it.

+Here're some useful packages for getting started:

+- Amsmath: Useful for facilitating writing math equations
+- Microtype: Subtly changes formatting and spacing to fit more onto a line/page
+- hyperref: allows you to add hyperlinks to your document (this may be useful for references)

 ## LaTeX in Other Places